DenilsonAguilar/Project_1__College_Recruitment_Improvement_Study/README.md

 #### Data Analysis and Visualization - Using my cleaned dataset, I will then perform analysis to answer my data science questions.  my answers will be displayed using plotting techniques.
 I will house my project and associated files on my Project 1 repository on GitHub.

-#### Improve Your Plots - I will provide and receive feedback to/from my classmates via a Discussion Forum.
+#### Improving Plots - I will provide and receive feedback to/from my classmates via a Discussion Forum.